NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     their weight.
 Weights are additionally multiplied by ``--anchor-weight``.
     See also ``--weight-image``.

+--smoothness-weight <double (default: 1.0)>
+    A weight to penalize high-frequency changes in the sequence of orientations in the linescan cameras being optimized.
+This is internally adjusted based on the initial curvature of the sequence of orientations, and the default should be good enough.
+A higher value may impede convergence.

 --image-list
     A file containing the list of images, when they are too many to specify on the command line.
 Use in the file a space or newline as separator.
 See also